-GM: Villars questions Em a bit about his situation with Emil’s family, then answers, “Sometimes the quickest way someplace is a straight line.
+He questions Em a bit further about his situation with Emil’s family, then answers, “Sometimes the quickest way someplace is a straight line.
 Tell them you’ve found another lawyer you want them to pay for.
-Tell them about Cox’s background, if they don’t bite.
+Tell them Cox only just stopped working as a prostitute, if they don’t bite.
 I doubt they know.”

 Emmett: “Think you’re cheaper than her?”